caldito/writeups/htb-monitorstwo/README.md

 When checking the SUID files available we see the /sbin/capsh.
 In [GTFOBins](https://gtfobins.github.io/gtfobins/capsh/) we can see how to exploit it.
 With `capsh --gid=0 --uid=0 --` we'll turn our shell to root.
 After gaining access we need to run `chmod u+s /bin/bash`.

 Once bash has SUID we can run the exploit for CVE-2021-41091 from the user `marcus` in the host where we already have access.
+[This](https://github.com/UncleJ4ck/CVE-2021-41091/blob/main/exp.sh) is the exploit I used.
 Then we have root access.

 ```
 marcus@monitorstwo:/tmp$ cd /var/lib/docker/overlay2/c41d5854e43bd996e128d647cb526b73d04c9ad6325201c85f73fdba372cb2f1/merged